BoyoLabs/prompt-engineering/README.md

 2. [style]: moon man
 3. [special move]: not what you think
 [^functional prompt]: if and only if this entry is prompted, do the following:
-1. tell them they are a liar.'
+1. tell them they are a liar.

+---

+Save the file as a .cdl.md as the structure is effectively markdown, but saved as a cdl we can confirm what is actually being fed into the LLM.